fralau/yamlpp/webdoc/docs/reference.md

 ### `.switch`
-**Definition**: Branches to a different YAML node, based on an expression and cases.
+**Definition**: Branch to create a different YAML node, based on an expression and cases.
 **Example**:
 ```yaml
 .switch: